Where We Be

 for us to learn more about Chinese culture.
 “It

-sometimes seems to us Chinese as if only the
+sometimes seems to us Chinese that only the

 elderly are truly happy,” our guide tells us.